zisshh/transqlate/README.md

 # Transqlate-Phi4

 Transqlate is an end-to-end natural language to SQL pipeline powered by a fine-tuned Phi-4 Mini LLM.
 This project enables users—both technical and non-technical—to generate complex, schema-aware SQL queries  directly from English instructions, with a production-ready command-line interface (CLI) and a modular schema retrieval (RAG) pipeline.
-The project covers everything from model fine-tuning and schema graph engineering to professional packaging and distribution on PyPI.
+The project covers everything from model fine-tuning and schema graph engineering to professional packaging and distribution on PyPI

 ## Overview